 Student records are confidential but are open for inspection by the student.
 Records may also be inspected by parents of financially dependent students.
-Official transcripts must be requested through the college website https://www.mcpherson.edu/alumni/transcript-request/ ; other records must be requested in writing from the appropriate dean.
+Transcripts must be requested from the registrar’s office in writing; other records must be requested in writing from the appropriate dean.

 Privacy of Student Records

 Certain information is considered to be public or directory information while other information is private in nature.
 Directory information includes a student’s name, address, telephone number, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance at McPherson College, degrees and awards received and the most recent previous educational agency or institution attended by the student.
 A federal law known as the Family Education Rights and Privacy Act of 1974, or FERPA, gives students and former students the right to inspect, review and copy education records related to them.
 The only exceptions to this rule are private notes of teachers and administrators, medical records, parents’ financial records, confidential recommendations prior to January 1, 1975, and records to which the student has waived the right of access in writing.
 Students have 10 days following the release of directory information to notify the college that any or all of the information designated should not be released without his/her prior consent.
 This notice must be given in writing to the office of the dean of students.